5G Core Network Signalling

-This course presents the signaling communication within 5G Core Network as specified in the current Rel-16 3GPP standards.
+This course presents the signaling communication within 5G Core Network as specified in the Rel-16 3GPP standards.

 In order to provide the general context, the course briefly introduces the network organization, the roles of all the major 5G Network Functions (NFs), the basic 5G use cases (eMBB, mMTC and URLLC), the UE identities, and so on.